- What kinds of abuse are crimes?

 If the police believe that a woman has assaulted her partner, she may be charged.
 Sometimes, if it is not clear to the police who the main aggressor was, both partners may be charged.
 This is called dual charging.

-Ontario has a special court program to deal with domestic assault charges, called the Domestic Violence Court.
+Ontario has a special court program to deal with domestic assault charges, called the Ontario Integrated Domestic Violence Court.
+This court has one judge to hear both the criminal and family law issues that relate to a case.
 The government lawyer, called the Crown Counsel, and other court staff have special training to understand violence between intimate partners.

-The Domestic Violence Court can deal with charges differently, if it is a first offence without a weapon or serious physical injuries.
+The Domestic Violence Court can deal with charges differently if it is a first offence without a weapon or serious physical injuries.
 If the abuser admits to the assault and attends counselling to understand and end partner abuse, the abuser may not get a criminal record.
 This counselling program is called the Partner Assault Response Program (PAR).
-If the accused doesn’t finish the PAR program, and in other more serious cases, the Crown Counsel will ask to go to a trial.
+If the accused does not finish the PAR program, and in other more serious cases, the Crown Counsel will ask to go to a trial.

-If charges have been laid against your abuser, the Ontario Victim/Witness Assistance Program (V/WAP) can support victims and witnesses of domestic assault, sexual assault and criminal harassment (stalking).
+If charges have been laid against your abuser, the Ontario Victim/Witness Assistance Program (V/WAP) can support victims and witnesses of domestic assault, sexual assault, and criminal harassment (stalking).
 V/WAP workers provide information at each step of the Court process and can help you prepare to give evidence if your case goes to a trial.
 The worker can also arrange for interpreters and help you find community resources that offer you support.
-To find a program in your area, call the Victim Support Line at:
+To find a program in your area, call the Victim Support Line at: 416-314-2447 (Toronto) 1-888-579-2888 (toll free).

-If your abuser is arrested and charged with domestic assault, sexual assault or criminal harassment (stalking), police may release the accused with conditions, or keep the accused in jail until a Bail hearing.
+If your abuser is arrested and charged with domestic assault, sexual assault, or criminal harassment (stalking), police may release the abuser (who will be referred to as the accused) with conditions or keep the accused in jail until a Bail hearing.
 Bail is the temporary release of the accused before trial.
 At the Bail hearing, the Court will decide if the accused should be held in jail or allowed out in the community on bail, until the trial ends.

 An accused person who is released on bail can be out in the community until the case ends, but will have conditions, and may have strict rules to follow.
 These are called Conditions of Release or Bail Conditions.
 Some conditions that the accused is often ordered to follow are: